senzee1984/Amsi_Bypass_In_2023/README.md

 );
 ```

 This powershell script can be used to bypass AMSI by patching AmsiOpenSession.
-According to the assemble codes, if any condition of the following is met, the function will exit with `E_INVALIDARG` error.
+According to the assemble codes, if **anyone** of the following conditions is met, the function will exit with `E_INVALIDARG` error.
 1. RCX is 0
 2. RDX is 0
 3. The 2nd QWORD of HAMSICONTEXT structure is 0